ndrean/phoenix_solid/README.md

 ### Return from SPA to Phoenix

 The SPA offers a navigation, in particular a link to return to Phoenix.
 We need to pass this via env variables.
 This is done with `Vite` with `import.meta.env.VITE_XXX`.
-Vite already has `dotenv` installed.
-All this is [explained by the doc](https://vitejs.dev/guide/env-and-mode.html#env-files).
+Vite already has `dotenv` installed as [explained by the doc](https://vitejs.dev/guide/env-and-mode.html#env-files).
 You can use just like this to reference the URL to which we want to navigate back.

 ```js
 <a href={import.meta.env.VITE_RETURN_URL}>...</a>